 As the sun comes out, so too does the garden furniture, the barbeque and the watering can as we all make the most of our gardens or outdoor spaces.
 Whether you have a 10 acre estate or a tiny balcony, make sure you and your pet make the most of your garden this summer.
-Here are the Pet Health Council's top tips.
+Here are our top tips for keeping your pets safe in the garden.

 Designated & forbidden areas

 One of the best ways to maintain harmony in the garden is to set up designated areas in the garden and train your pet to understand what behaviour is acceptable and where.